wutao27/GtensorSC/data/README.md

+# The Data Format:
+The input of the algorithm is a *non-negative*, *symmetric*, *square* tensor.
+If your data do not meet these requirements, please preprocess the data.
+For the data file, each row represent one non-zero element of the tensor, with the format index1, index2, ... , value.

 ## English n-gram Data
 Please visit [here](http://www.ngrams.info) to register and get the 1-million freelist n-gram data.
 After downloading the data, we will have